Implementation and Learning of Quantum Hidden Markov Models: Examples of QHMMs

 \subsection{Simple Four Symbol Stochastic Process}

 Let's consider a process defined by the following Kraus operators \cite{monras2011hidden}: or

-We will use maximally mixed state as a start state in this case.
-Next we model this sequence using the set of ansatz circuits described in Section~\ref{subsec:primmeassystemdesign} and compare different entanglement strategies that include full entanglement and linear entanglement.
-Comparison of the results is presented in Table~\ref{tab:monras_results_comparison}.
+In this case, we will use the maximally mixed state as the start state.
+Next, we model this sequence using the set of ansatz circuits described in Section~\ref{subsec:primmeassystemdesign} and compare different entanglement strategies that include full entanglement and linear entanglement.
+The comparison of the results is presented in Table~\ref{tab:monras_results_comparison}.

-Clearly, EfficientSU2 ($R_z,R_x$) style ansatz performs much better than others.
-There is, however, only marginal difference between full and linear entanglement strategies.
-Due to heavy hex lattice used in IBM processors it is expensive to run the circuit with full entanglement on four qubits.
-However, we have seen that using linear entanglement produces equally good results, so we will proceed with linear entanglement design \fig{monras_qka_linear_hw_circuit}.
-The result is presented on \fig{monras_qka_linear_hw_probabilities}.
+Clearly, the EfficientSU2 ($R_z,R_x$) style ansatz performs much better than others.
+However, there is only marginal difference between full and linear entanglement strategies.
+Due to the heavy hex lattice used in IBM processors, it is expensive to run the circuit with full entanglement on four qubits.
+However, we have seen that the use of linear entanglement produces equally good results, so we will proceed with the linear entanglement design \fig{monras_qka_linear_hw_circuit}.
+The result is presented in \fig{monras_qka_linear_hw_probabilities}.
 Hardware results~\cite{monraslinearexperiment} clearly capture the pattern.
 However, the current level of hardware noise still seems too high for longer sequences.

 The hardware run was executed using \emph{Sampler} primitive on \emph{Qiskit Runtime} with \emph{optimization\_level}=$2$ \cite{qiskitConfigureerrorsuppression,qiskitconfigureerrormitigation}.